Table of Contents

 There is a multitude of diverse tests available to determine the stage of the disease.
-All patients with lung cancer should have a chest X-ray and CT of the chest, liver and adrenals.
+All patients with lung cancer should have a chest X-ray and CT of the chest, liver, and adrenals.
 One should look for size and local invasion extent, the presence of hilar and mediastinal nodes, lung and pleural metastases; and liver or adrenal gland metastases.

-Blood tests are also required like Fbc, U+E and LFT.
+Blood tests are also required like Fbc, U+E, and LFT.
 One should look for raised ALP to rule out liver and bone metastases.
 Paraneoplastic syndromes and fitness for therapy are also related to these tests.

 Selected patients according to the clinical presentation should have a neck USG.
 It has a role in case of palpable cervical nodes.
-A bone scan helps in identifying bone metastases and during a Spinal MRI one should be wary of vertebral metastases or potential cord lesion to evaluate spinal cord compression.
-Also, a PET scan helps in pre-operative assessment.
+A bone scan helps in identifying bone metastases and during a Spinal MRI, one should be wary of vertebral metastases or potential cord lesion to evaluate spinal cord compression.
+Also, a PET scan helps in the pre-operative assessment.
 A Pleural tap helps in evaluating pleural effusion.